098765d/dualPredictor/README.md

 by D

-`dualPredictor` is an innovative Python package designed for educational analytics, offering a novel approach by providing simultaneous **regression** and **binary classification** results.
+`dualPredictor` is can provide simultaneous **regression** and **binary classification** results for tabular dataset.
 Utilizing well-established regression models such as Lasso, Ridge, and OLS (Ordinary Least Squares) from scikit-learn, `dualPredictor` goes a step further by introducing a cutoff-based binary classification.
 This dual approach allows users not only to predict student grades but also to identify at-risk students efficiently, bridging the gap between traditional regression and classification methods.

 ## Features